Compressing Events to Reduce Size of the Binary Log

 Compression is fully transparent.
-Events are compressed on the master before being written into the binary log, and are uncompressed by the I/O thread on the slave before being written into the relay log.
+Events are compressed on the primary before being written into the binary log, and are uncompressed by the I/O thread on the replica before being written into the relay log.
 The mysqlbinlog command will likewise uncompress events for its output.

 Currently, the zlib compression algorithm is used to compress events.

 Compression will have the most impact when events are of a non-negligible size, as each event is compressed individually.
 For example, batch INSERT statements that insert many rows or large values, or row-based events that touch a number of rows in one query.